zeevgoshen/Permutations_Service/README.md

 Searching for permutations of a user input word in a local DB file.

-1. The algorithm builds a dictionary from the input word where the key is a character and the value is the count of this letter, in the complete word.

-2. The algorithm then chooses a character, and computes all matching permutations of the remaining letters and append those to the already picked "prefix", recursively.
+<b>Permutation definition:</b> a string is a permutation of some characters, if all string characters are contained in the list of the permutation characters.

+Accept a string and store the characters as permutation character array A.

+The length L of the array gives the length of the entries to match in the dictionary.

+Read the dictionary into a hash table D for all entries E of D

+Print only those Es of length L an where all chars of E are contained in A

-3. Before starting the search, the input word is convereted to lower-case.
+* Before starting the search, the input word is convereted to lower-case.

 <b>*KNOWN ISSUES</b>